What do people feel about breakups?

 Psychological and emotional changes after breakups:

-Grief reaction, panic attacks, anxiety, depression, insomnia(For Insomnia Counselling), decreased in work or study, substance abuse, increased alcohol use(For Alcohol Counselling), weight loss or gain, worsening physical health, negative emotions and feelings such as guilt, anger, or rejection, and increased risk of suicide are a few known impacts of a breakup.
+Grief reaction, panic attacks, anxiety, depression, insomnia, decreased in work or study, substance abuse, increased alcohol use, weight loss or gain, worsening physical health, negative emotions and feelings such as guilt, anger, or rejection, and increased risk of suicide are a few known impacts of a breakup.
 In some cases, revenge, stalking and extreme criminal behavioural changes have also been noted.

 Apart from the pain and negative changes, a few positive changes are also expected after a breakup.
 In most cases, breakups have given victims opportunities for stress-related growth, improving their performance in future relationships, and providing a feeling of relief and freedom.